 In 2018, for the first time, we’ll be offering three day-long workshops on Tuesday, June 12, before Django Camp officially gets under way.
 We’ll describe them in greater detail further down the page but, in brief, here you go:

-Before reading on, please note three things:
+Before reading on, please note a couple things:

 With those preliminaries out of the way, please read on to see what we have in mind, and why…